 A quiff hairstyle is similar to a pompadour and also features hair that is brushed up and backward from the forehead.
 Unlike a pompadour, which features all hair on the top of the head-styled back, a quiff is created by first brushing all the hair forwards before styling it into a wave shape.

 Many of today’s most popular hairstyles feature shaved sides.
 You can rock the look with either a long length on top for an extreme contrast or a shorter crop for a more subdued style.

 Haircuts featuring a short back and sides are some of the most popular styles for gents today.
 The look can include many hairstyles, such as the French crop, faux hawk, side part, pompadour, crew cut, and more.

 A slicked back look is a traditional business hairstyle for men that appears sharp and sophisticated.
-You can create the style by combing all your hair backwards while using some pomade or gel to secure the shape.
-While using a small amount of pomade will create a more modern appearance, using a decent dollop of wet-look gel will lead to a cool rockabilly hairstyle.
+You can create the style by combing all your hair backward while using some pomade or gel to secure the shape.
+While using a small amount of pomade will create a more modern appearance, a decent dollop of wet-look gel will lead to a cool rockabilly hairstyle.

 Similar to a man bun, a top knot is a hairstyle that features a bun on the top of the head.
 It is also commonly paired with shaved sides for a more powerful appearance.

 Undercuts have seen a significant resurgence in popularity in recent years.
 The look, which encompasses both disconnected and faded versions, features long hair on top of the head and shortly buzzed sides and back.

 If you liked this article, check out the best men’s haircuts for all face shapes and hair types!